NoaAmichai/Obesity-Data-Science-Project/README.md

 # Project Intro
 Obesity is a condition in which excess body fat has accumulated to such an extent that it may have a negative effect on health.
 <br> In 2016, more than 1.9 billion adults, 18 years and older, were overweight.
 For comparison, the world population in this yeas was 7.4 billion (inclouding ages lower than 18) <br>
-more than 25.6% of the wold population.
+more than 25.6% of the world population.

 # Research Question
 Can we predict which weight status a person defined?